 Unpack the OpenLB tar-ball on your system, and compile one of the example programs.
-If this is successful, create a directory for this tutorial at the location of your choice.
-Create a Makefile in this directory according to the procedure explained in Section 2.3.3.
+If this is successful, create a directory for this tutorial at a location of your choice.
+Create a Makefile in this directory, according to the procedure explained in Section 1.3.2.